What's the meaning of omnichannel today? Definitions and examples of good and bad omnichannel strategy

 "…Trader Joe’s seems to be aggressively low-tech," notes Dubner.
 "No self-checkout aisles.
 No online ordering and pickup.
 No customer-loyalty programs and Trader Joe’s gathers no significant data on customers at all.
 In the modern business world, this is heresy."

 Dubner interviews an advertising executive named Mark Gardiner who took a job at Trader Joe’s because he was perplexed by their success.
 He tells Dubner, "They don’t market.
 They have a pretty good website now.
 But for years they had a rudimentary website.
 They had almost no social media presence.
 They had almost no kind of public relations."
+Instead, TJ's have focused on their most important links with the customer, slimming down the number of 'channels' in the mix but doing them well.

 If we apply the funhouse analogy, TJ’s figured out that shoppers don’t want the 20 mirrors that they could see in every funhouse.
 They took a much more imaginative approach to what a "channel" is.